Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-Chaohua.md

 ## 6 Ask for feedback on your first draft

+***

 ### Write the title here

 Where is title?

+### Sugestion

+Discuss the reasons why increasing numbers of young children are learning English early in China.

 ## Introduction

 1. Is there some general background to the title being answered?
-Yes/no.
+   * Yes – some; English is popular in the world, and is taught in primary schools and kindergarten in Shanghai.
 2. Is there a thesis statement which says what the purpose of the essay is?
-Yes/no.
+   * Yes - ‘The main reasons for its popularity are considered below’.
+However, the thesis statement doesn’t relate to the essay title, which is about the reasons why young children are learning English.

+### Sugestion

+Chaohua needs to expand her introduction and bring more background information about young learners and China into it rather than just Shanghai.
+After all, her essay title asks her to discuss the situation with teaching young learners in China.

 ### 1st paragraph

-3. Is there a paragraph leader for this paragraph?
-Yes/no
+1. Is there a paragraph leader for this paragraph?
+   * Yes - ‘The majority of official languages are English’.
+However, this is different from the plan, which refers to English as the main international language.
+This is more accurate than describing it as an ‘official language’ in most countries.
-4. Are the ideas in this paragraph supported with evidence from background knowledge?
-Yes/no
+2. Are the ideas in this paragraph supported with evidence from background knowledge?
+   * Yes – business, politics, education etc., all use English, so to get a good job people need English.

+### Sugestion

+None

 ### 2nd paragraph

-5. Is there a paragraph leader to this paragraph?
-Yes/no
+1. Is there a paragraph leader to this paragraph?
+   * Yes - linguists know that children learn languages more quickly than adults
-6. Are the ideas in this paragraph supported with evidence from background knowledge?
-Yes/no
+2. Are the ideas in this paragraph supported with evidence from background knowledge?
+   * Yes - some.
+Chaohua gives the example that children can learn 3 or 4 languages but she does not prove that children learn languages more quickly than adults.

+### Sugestion

+Chaohua needs to prove her belief that children learn languages more quickly than adults by giving some facts about this.

 ### 3rd paragraph

-7. Is there a paragraph leader to this paragraph?
-Yes/no
+1. Is there a paragraph leader to this paragraph?
+   * Yes - parents care about their children and want them to be successful at school.
-8. Are the ideas in this paragraph supported with evidence from background knowledge?
-Yes/no
+2. Are the ideas in this paragraph supported with evidence from background knowledge?
+   * Yes - some.
+Chaohua writes that parents want their children to learn English because with good English they will be successful.

+### Sugestion

+Chaohua has given some evidence that adults care for their children - because they want them to be successful.
+However, she needs to add more examples or facts about this.

 ###  Conclusion

-9. Does the conclusion sum up the body paragraphs?
-Yes/no
+1. Does the conclusion sum up the body paragraphs?
+   *  Chaohua sums up with the idea that learning English is popular with children because English is spoken widely and children learn quickly.(Paragraphs 1 and 2).
+She has not summed up paragraph 3.
-10. Does it end with a prediction or some advice for the future?
-Yes/no
+2. Does it end with a prediction or some advice for the future?
+     * It ends with a prediction.

-### Summary
+### Sugestion

-What suggestions do you have for improving this essay?
+Chaohua needs to improve her summing up.

+On the whole, Chaohua has organised her essay well into sections which make her ideas fairly easy to understand.
+However, she needs to write more words!
+Her essay is too short at 231 words.
+She needs to develop her ideas, and include more facts and examples as evidence in order to persuade her readers that her beliefs are correct.

+***

 ## 7 Write your final draft